Request a personalized demo

 Find out how much they are charging for the rental of their equipment.
 Identify if there are any discounts offered for longer rental times or if additional costs associated with the equipment are passed on to their customers.

 This article will discuss how to properly price rental equipment.
-It also includes an equipment rental rates calculator that can be used to help you figure out how long it will take to recoup your initial outlay.
+It also includes an equipment rental rates calculator that can be used to help you figure out how long it will take to recoup your initial investment.

 Daily vs Weekly vs Monthly Equipment Rental Rates